 The internal arrangement of the home allowed for an unobstructed flow of air.
 Window placement helps facilitate cross ventilation.

 design Aesthetics of the Sunbury eco green home

 Nearby the Sunbury green home is the former Sunbury Asylum.
 Opened in 1879, the design of the Asylum is in the Victorian architectural style.
 Many individual buildings make up the Asylum complex that features an eclectic mix of building elements.

 The heritage buildings on Sunbury hill provide an architectural reference for the green home features.
 The reference to the heritage buildings is evident in the roof forms at the front of the home.
-Besides the aesthetic, these roof forms help to exhaust of hot air from the roof spaces as they provide the ventilated shafts of the solar chimneys.
+Besides the aesthetic, these roof forms help to exhaust hot air from the roof spaces as they provide the solar chimneys’ ventilated shafts.

 healthy living in the Sunbury eco green home